 Love this post?
 Be sure to check all of our DIY tutorials and projects here!

-I like pretty things.
+What can I say, I like pretty things.
 I like colors and patterns and happy pictures.
 I do not like ugly things messing up the vibe in my condo.

 For example, the icky red fire alarms in every room- though very important for safety- were super ugly until I gave them a fresh coat of glossy white paint.
 Our coats were also piling up in an unattractive way- but we were able to conceal them in a hidden cabinet.

 The latest ugly-but-necessary element of the condo that I wanted to hide was the electric panel box.
 It is huge and in the middle of a wall that you can directly see from the living room.

 DIY decorative electrical box cover

 I considered painting the box, or perhaps using some sort of magnets to embrace it.
 However, when we dug out my old poster frames for this kitchen art project, I got totally inspired.
 I found this old frame (which previously held my partial shrine to my idol, Elle Woods) and behind the poster, there was an awesome collage matte.